junjiecai/pelican_setup_for_jupyters/Readme.md

 * home-bg.jpg: Used for blog background
 * award.jpeg: Used for wechat payment qr code image at the bottom of each article.
 I appreciate it very much if you keep my payment qr code:)

+## Create content folder
+Create a folder named with 'content' in the project folder

 ## Compose your jupyter notebook
 1. Create a folder (it must be subdirectory of paths defined in ARTICLE_PATHS), you can create one folder for each jupyter notebook lab.
 2. Create a .ipynb file and write down the content you wish